-These journeys are made possible by volunteer Time Capsule Postmasters.
+These journeys are made possible by the volunteer Time Capsule Postmasters.
 They are the volunteers who deliver forward these priceless letters.
-Each year a student stores all the letters they have from family, and they letter they write to themselves, in one large self-addressed envelope.
-The job of the postmaster is to organize and store these letters for each class in the School Time Capsule Vault.
-The goal is that next year the Postmasters sort the letters so they can be returned to the child the next school year before the letter writing starts again.
+Each year a student stores all the letters they have from family with the letter they write to themselves planning their own future, in one large self-addressed envelope.
+The job of the postmaster is to organize and store these envelopes for each class in the School Time Capsule Vault.
+The goal is that next year the Postmasters sort the letters so they can be returned to the child the next school year before this annual letter writing starts again.

-You can also help start a Time Capsule Project in any school you want to see improve.
+You can also help start Time Capsule Projects in any school or schools you want to see improve.
 Share this project information with the principal.
 Ask if this could become a Parent Teacher Association Project.
 (It could be a project that helps build and invigorate the PTA!)
-They could raise the $900 now required to purchase a 700-pound vault from Costco.com, delivered, that is now being used in most schools.
+They could raise the $900 now required to purchase a 700-pound vault from Costco.com, delivered.
+That is the size vault now being used in most schools.
 It has 43 cubic feet of inside space.
 (It is also several hundred dollars less expensive than each of the 11 first 500-pound vaults with about half the space!)
 See below how the much smaller 350-pound Quintanilla Time Capsule vault from 2005 had to be replaced due to "too many letters!"

 https://schooltimecapsule.blogspot.com/2018/10/school-time-capsule-project-manual.html with the school, and especially the teachers most involved in teaching writing.
 This is a writing project that helps students experience the power of writing over time.